OCR ↗︎

 - This approach is stronger than classical utilitarian naturalism as it doesn’t make the mistake of trying to infer ought from is.

 - As MacIntyre points out, modern society’s focus on abstract law uprooted moral concepts like ‘ought’ from their context in the facts of human communal practice.
-This left morality without foundation or apparent connection to fact, which motivated the anti-realists to question whether it was even real.

 - Returning to an Aristotelian view of moral concepts reabsorbes ought back into is.